 - 1.1.
 The Accredited Inspection Body to inspect bunkering operations would need to adhere to the latest edition of the following standards, where applicable: - a.
-TR 48- Technical Reference for Bunker Mass Flow Metering - b.
+SS 648- Code of Practice for Bunker Mass Flow Metering - b.
 SS 600- Code of Practice for Bunkering